 Figure 4: Signed in to Microsoft account

-Note that as soon as you are signed in to your Microsoft account, the interface color may change (compare Figures 4 and 1).
-This happened because these customizations were saved into the Microsoft account we now signed in to.
+- Note that as soon as you are signed in to your Microsoft account, the interface color may change (compare Figures 4 and 1).
+This happened because these customizations were saved into the Microsoft account you signed in to.

 Figure 5: Signed in account drop-down menu